10 Website Localization Best Practices for Global Success

 Bear in mind that unless you have a simple landing page which never needs updating, this is going to be an ongoing journey as opposed to a one-time project.
 As your business grows and expands into new markets, your localization strategy should adapt and scale accordingly.
 Investing in the right people, processes, and technology can help you build a sustainable localization pipeline that supports your long-term success.

 If you’re ready to take your website global, start by assessing your current localization maturity and identifying areas for improvement.
-Develop a clear roadmap that aligns with your business goals and target markets.
+Develop a clear roadmap that aligns with your business goals and target markets, and review the best way to translate your site.
 Or simply get in touch with Modilingua if you’d like a localization expert to guide you through everything or get it off your plate entirely!

 Jenna Brinning Avatar